-Loan delinquency has also decreased the last couple of years dropping from 2.57% of all performing loans to 0.00% in delinquency greater than ninety days.
+Loan delinquency has decreased in the past few of years dropping from 2.57% of all performing loans at the end of 2020 to 0.51%, at the end of 2023, and those were mostly due to a few producers waiting to deposit their deferred cattle and grain cheques.
+Total loan delinquency greater than ninety days at the end of 2023 was 0%.

-As with every year we would like to send out a friendly reminder to all, that as members applying for credit it is important that the documentation on file is current.
+Not to sound like a broken record, we would like to send out a friendly reminder to all, that as members applying for credit it is important that the documentation on file is current.
 This includes most recent tax returns, financial statements, farm updates etc., with your help we can process your loan application promptly when this information is readily accessible to the lending staff.
-We are not being nosy, as our regulators & auditors have put in place strict lending policies of proving out that a member can meet their obligations.
-It simply is not as big of priority that you have the collateral for the loan, yes, it is very important, but that alone does not qualify you to be able to borrow.
-Times have changed, and we must do more to prove out your borrowing qualifications, causing the lending staff more time and work to complete the process.
-Please be understanding.
+We have strict lending procedures in place of proving out that a member can meet their obligations.
+Times have changed, and we must do more to prove out your borrowing qualifications.
+We are trying as hard as possible to get you an answer as quick as possible.
+I would like to mention that we really try to be personable with our members, and answer the phone, and respond to your needs as soon as possible, unlike some of the other financial institutions where you get a call centre, and you do not get a reply for up to five to ten business days.

-I would like to take this opportunity to thank all our members for their continued support, and to the Credit Union Staff for your hard work and dedication and to the Board for their continued support during changing times over the last couple of very difficult years.
+I would like to take this opportunity to thank all our members for their continued support, and to the Credit Union Staff for your hard work and dedication, and especially my loan staff.